Mayfield Clinic neurosurgeons specialize in the compassionate care of patients with diseases and disorders of the brain and spine.

 Overview

-A positron emission tomography (PET) scan is a type of nuclear imaging test that shows the metabolic activities (energy usage) of your brain.
-While X-ray, CT and MRI scans look at the anatomy of your brain, a PET scan can give your doctor information about how your brain is working.
+A positron emission tomography (PET) scan is an imaging test that shows the metabolic activity (energy usage) of your body.
+A PET scan can give your doctor information about how your brain is working.
+It may be used to detect cancer, seizures, or Alzheimer's.

 How does a PET scan work?

-A PET scan integrates two technologies to view your body: computed tomography (CT) and a radioactive material (tracer).
+PET is a nuclear imaging test that integrates computed tomography (CT) and a radioactive tracer.
 The tracer is what allows doctors to see how your body tissues absorb and use different chemicals in real time.

 What does a PET scan show?

-PET scanning allows doctors to measure a range of activity including blood flow, blood volume, oxygen usage, tissue pH (acidity), glucose (sugar) metabolism, and drug activity.
-PET is very useful in watching the activity of cancerous tumors.
-Because malignant cells grow at such a fast rate, they metabolize more sugar than normal cells and can give your doctor a glimpse into how aggressive a tumor is or how its growth is slowed by treatment therapies.
+PET can measure blood flow, blood volume, oxygen usage, tissue pH (acidity), glucose (sugar) metabolism, and drug activity.
+PET is very useful in detecting the activity of cancer.
+Because malignant cells grow at a fast rate, they metabolize more sugar than normal cells.
+This can give your doctor a glimpse into how aggressive a tumor is or how its growth is slowed by therapy.

-Another common use for PET is for pre-surgical evaluation of medically uncontrolled seizures (Figure 1).
+Another common use for PET is for presurgical evaluation of medically uncontrolled seizures (Fig. 1).
 By detecting metabolic changes in the brain, the surgeon can pinpoint the nonfunctioning area of the brain causing seizures.

 Who performs the test?